clcoffey/innershift.github.io/content/english/blog/25-11-18-The-Unseen-Consequence.md

 ### The Ghost Life

-When the lie of the persona is clung to too long, you begin to live a ghost life, a **shadow of yourself**.
+When you cling to the lie of the persona for too long, you begin to live a ghost life, a **shadow of yourself**.
-Your passion dims, your relationships become transactional, and your body carries the weight of unexpressed truth.
+Your passion dims, relationships become transactional, and the body carries the weight of unexpressed truth.

 ---

 ### The Price of Staying Asleep

-Unlived life doesn't just disappear; it stays stuck in the unconscious, erupting later as anxiety, restlessness, depression, or disease.
-You think you're avoiding discomfort by maintaining the performance, but you are really postponing your own aliveness.
+Unlived life doesn't simply disappear; it retreats into the unconscious and resurfaces as anxiety, restlessness, depression, or illness.
+You may believe you're avoiding discomfort by maintaining the performance, but what you're postponing is your aliveness.

-The self you built is no longer sufficient to hold the truth trying to emerge.
-The tight feeling in your chest, the disconnection, the quiet despair; this is not a random phase: it is your inner self demanding to surface.
+The self you built to cope is no longer sufficient to contain the truth trying to emerge.
+The tightness in your chest, the quiet despair, these are signal symptoms calling you to change.

 > “The self you bury will find ways to speak until it is heard.”
 > — Anonymous